 2. There is Visible Damage

-Checking for structural damage should be on every homeowner’s to-do list.
+Checking for structural damage should be on every homeowner’s to-do list and it is one of the things to consider before finishing your basement too.
 If you aren’t sure exactly what you should be looking for, a licensed and experienced home improvement contractor can help you.

 Damage can come in many forms.
 A few of these are bulging or warping foundation or walls, compromised floor joists, cracked flooring, evidence of water damage, and insect damage.
 Any of these signs are an indication that it may be time for a basement renovation.